 Can Dog Hip Dysplasia Heal on its Own?

-No, canine hip dysplasia cannot heal on its own.
+No, hip dysplasia in dogs cannot heal on its own.
 Once the dog’s hip joint becomes dysplastic, it cannot go back into a normal hip.
-However, treatment for hip dysplasia in dogs can be successful, and the dog’s quality of life is kept to an optimal level.
+However, treatment for hip dysplasia in dogs can be successful, and the dog’s quality of life is kept at an optimal level.

 Hip dysplasia is a common orthopedic condition.
 Large breed dogs and giant breed dogs such as Labrador Retrievers, German Shepherds, and Saint Bernards have a genetic predisposition to hip dysplasia.
 This condition occurs when the hip’s ball and socket joint structures (head of femur and acetabulum) grow at different rates resulting in joint laxity and osteoarthritis.